simogeo/Filemanager/ReadMe.txt

 Example Response:

 {
-	Error: "No error",
+	"Error": "No error",
-	Code: 0,
+	"Code": 0,
-	Old Path: "/a_folder_renamed/thisisareallylongincrediblylongfilenamefortesting.txt",
+	"Old Path": "/a_folder_renamed/thisisareallylongincrediblylongfilenamefortesting.txt",
-	Old Name: "thisisareallylongincrediblylongfilenamefortesting.txt",
+	"Old Name": "thisisareallylongincrediblylongfilenamefortesting.txt",
-	New Path: "/a_folder_renamed/a_renamed_file",
+	"New Path": "/a_folder_renamed/a_renamed_file",
-	New Name: "a_renamed_file"
+	"New Name": "a_renamed_file"
 }